What are the Immigration Consequences of a Criminal Conviction?

 Immigration Consequences for a Conviction

-For many of these offenses, the immigration consequences are swift and certain.
+For many criminal offenses, the immigration consequences are swift and certain.
 For example, an immigration judge will deport you immediately after your release from prison for murder.

 Other offenses may fall into a gray area.
 For example, you could present evidence at an immigration hearing that a conviction for criminal mischief should not fall into a crime of violence or CIMT if you did not intend to damage the property or mistook the property for your own.